carlsmith/coffeeshop/README.md

 - **HTML5 Shell** Everything you can do in a browser.
 In a shell.
 - **Based on Ace** Supports multiline input, syntax highlighting and everything else that Ace provides.
-- **CoffeeScript Tracebacks** You never need to debug compiled JavaScript.
+- **Tracebacks** You never need to debug compiled JavaScript.
-- **Totally Hackable** Edit scripts in local storage, including a config file that gets executed each time the shell loads.
+- **Hackable** Edit scripts in local storage, including a config file that gets executed each time the shell loads.
-- **GitHub Gist Integration** Publish, push, pull and clone scripts through GitHub.
+- **Gist Integration** Publish, push, pull and clone scripts through GitHub.
 All published scripts can be executed by every user.
-- **Showing Off** There's a sanitised version of the shell, running on its own domain, that allows anyone to wrap published gists as little, standalone web apps, with a URL you can share and point iframes at.
+- **Show Off** There's a special version of the shell you can share by URL.
+It allows anyone to wrap published gists as little, standalone web scripts.
+You can share example code, like JSFiddle on steroids, or just do Astroids again.
-- **Kung Foo** Cosh defines a small collection of functions that use CoffeeScript's optional parens syntax to provide an API that's like shell scripting, but about ten times more ninja.
+- **Shell Foo** Cosh defines a small collection of functions that use CoffeeScript's optional parens syntax to provide an API that's like shell scripting, but about ten times more ninja.
 - **Sweet Runtime** The SugarJS Library is applied wholesale, so native types all have awesome methods out the box.
 You also have jQuery.
 Obviously.
-- **Magic Docs** Built in, interactive documentation, using Markdown.
+- **Documented** Built in, interactive documentation, using Markdown.
-- **Trampy Server** Cosh only uses static files and CORS.
-It will happily live anywhere.
 - **Self Compiling** Cosh is able to build itself from source on page load, so you can hack on the core without installing any dependencies, even on Windows.
-- **Other Stuff** It's free to use and open source.
-If you're not interested enough by this point to click a link and try it, you're in the wrong place.

 Set Up
 ------